telehash/TMesh/TMesh.md

   * handshakes
   * z-index priority set
   * link established
-  * link id created (routing token and z-index byte)
+  * link id created (routing token and z-index byte?)
 1. existing mote informs mesh of new link
   * sends to mesh leader for overall routing
   * if link is a neighbor, updates other neighbors
 1. existing mote shares mesh to new mote
-  * sends its neighbors
+  * sends its neighborhood
   * sends the mesh top leader list
 1. new mote attempts to reach neighbors to establish links
 1. build/maintain neighborhood list of X soft and Y hard knock
 1. each mote sends its neighborhood to each neighbor after it's changed since the last epoch
 1. a neighbor is only considered lost after it has not responded to a full epoch

-## Lost

-* after any power reset (loss of link state), or after a full epoch of no responses to any knocks
-* begin listening for any hard knock handshakes, generate link id and sync to it then handshake there
-* if sleepy, only listen on the lost schedule
-* local leaders are required to hard knock per epoch on the lost schedule

 # Implementation Notes